eigenfoo/old-eigenfoo.github.io/_posts/2020-07-26-floating-point-deep-learning.md

 of model complexity/model size/training time, floating-point formats can have a significant impact on your work!

-So here's how the rest of this blog post is going to roll:
+Here's how the rest of this blog post is going to roll:

 1. Why should you, a deep learning practitioner, care about what floating-point format your model uses?